Skip to main content

 • Radiation treatment

-Others should use extra care to reduce risk of injury, including older people and those with bone disease, arthritis or nerve damage (peripheral neuropathy).
+Others should use extra care to reduce risk of injury, including older people and those with bone disease, arthritis or nerve damage, also called peripheral neuropathy.

 Not everyone is ready to head to the gym during or after cancer therapy.
 However, reconnecting with an activity you like to do can increase your enjoyment and ability to stick with an exercise program.
 Exercise may include a bike ride with friends or chasing your dog around the park.
 Walking is a great activity for almost everyone, and swimming can be a wonderful alternative for those with joint issues.
 Yoga is fantastic for strengthening, flexibility and balance concerns.